 Revenue generating IP typically involves software, tools, or proprietary subscription databases that are standalone assets and that are sold in addition to or as a result of the knowledge economy work.
 This is IP that can be sold in tandem to or separate to knowledge economy work and that would be directly additive to a knowledge economy buyer’s revenue stream in addition to the seller’s knowledge economy fees.
 Buyers would assess this from the perspective of its scalability as a platform (can the platform scale with and adjust to growing client needs?) and its rarity in the market (how easily could someone create a similar product and destroy any competitive advantage?).

-IP that creates operating leverage typically involves methodologies, best practice, approaches, etc. that provide a degree of standardization and consistency in the knowledge economy approach, such that the selling firm can more easily grow and train its own consultant base, while maintaining the quality of work delivered.
+IP that creates operating leverage typically involves methodologies, best practices, approaches, etc. that provide a degree of standardization and consistency in the knowledge economy approach, such that the selling firm can more easily grow and train its own consultant base while maintaining the quality of work delivered.
 This type of IP should help the buyer propagate the seller’s unique approach, methods and practices within its own organization, in order to replicate the acquired offerings and expertise across the knowledge economy buyer’s firm.
-Ultimately this should result in cross territory sales by its own, trained up staff.
+Ultimately this should result in cross-territory sales by its own, trained-up staff.

 IP that enhances knowledge economy offerings can be thought of as research, publications, articles, studies, etc. that act in symbiosis with knowledge economy work and expertise.
 This type of IP provides further depth to the insights that the knowledge economy firm can provide.
 Knowledge economy work may leverage previously generated research on a topic, and research from prior knowledge economy work can be consolidated and used to enhance the depth and insights for future knowledge economy work.
 This may allow a buyer to more deeply penetrate a given market area or use research to enable a level of expertise for new markets the knowledge economy buyer may wish to initially penetrate